 - Capital expenses are long-term investments that are non-recurring in nature.
 It includes the cost of equipment and machinery, cost of utensils, interior designing cost, furniture, cutlery, crockeries, and other fixed expenses.

 - Operating Expenses: These are the costs that you will incur to run your restaurant on an ongoing basis like salary, rent, electricity, etc. You need to project these costs and include them in your plan.

 - Cost Projection- You should include cost projections for at least 6 months in your business plan.

 - Revenue Projections for the first six months.

 7. Restaurant Marketing Plan

 You should have a marketing strategy in place before the launch.
 Plan out a budget and a strategy for both online and offline marketing.

 a.
 Online Marketing

 Research your competitors to understand how to utilize the various social media channels.
-Prepare your strategy well in advance.
 Needless to say, your online identity is an extension of your brand and you must ensure that you adhere to your brand image and voice in all your online communications.